spotlightify/spotlightify/README.md

 ### Linking the Spotify App

 **Change the name of `_config.py` to `config.py` in the project's root directory.** On the Spotify App that you have created, take the values of `Client ID` and `Client Secret` and respectively assign their values to the variables inside of the `config.py` file in the project's root directory.
 To make sure the correct username is entered into the `username` variable, go to <a href="https://www.spotify.com/us/account/overview/" target="_blank">this link</a>, get your exact username string and paste it into the `username` variable.
-This is the setup complete, you can now run `app.py` to start the application and the shortcut `ctrl + space` to invoke the GUI.

 ### Installing Fonts